Sevilince/Clinical_Subcortical_SN_DCM/README.md

 #GLM

 'Group_level_GLM_NEG_NEU' folder contains the group-level GLM results for the negative emotional salience (NEG>NEU contrast) in Ince et al. manuscript.
-This folder also contains the thresholded NEG>NEU t map (at voxel-wise pFDR < .05, KE ≥ 10) as illustrated in Figure 1C.
+This folder also contains the thresholded NEG>NEU t-map (at voxel-wise pFDR < .05, KE ≥ 10) as illustrated in Figure 1C.

 #Masks